NDNU-IOS-2020-Group2/Help/README.md

 **Required Must-have Stories**
 Sherrys going took a fall and just needs somebody who can get her back on her feet Sherry uses the app and alerts Joe who is nearby and helps her get back up.

 Andrew has Autism and has break downs if he uses the app he can alert someone nearby(or one of his family members with the app on their phones) to assist him

 Melanie has panic attacks, she can alert people nearby who may be able to calm her down.

-Ally is a nurse and has the app on her phone in case someone nearby has
+Ally is a nurse and has the app on her phone in case someone nearby has a medical emergency

 **Optional Nice-to-have Stories**